-Digital marketing is all the rage but there is still a place for DRTV.
+Digital marketing is all the rage but is there a place for Direct Response Television Marketing?

 Marketing has been a part of the sales process as long as people have been selling things.
 Tactics and tools have evolved, but the need remains the same.
 Newspapers required newsboys, product manufacturers in the early 20th century needed traveling salesmen, and today, applications require app stores.